 2.)
 Can stem cells be used for osteoarthritis and sports injuries?

 Stem cells can be applied to many conditions or injuries.
 This can be done in conjunction with a surgical procedure e.g. to repair a torn knee meniscus.
-Though, stem cell therapy is now readily available privately as an individual treatment in clinics as Pall Mall Medical.
+Though, stem cell therapy is now readily available privately as an individual treatment in clinics such as Pall Mall Medical.

 The procedure only requires a small operation to collect stem cells which are processed with growth enhancing factors from the patient’s own blood.
 They are then delivered precisely using medical imaging with an injection to the affected area.